Beyond a blank template

 Can I upload SeoulSheets to Google Sheets?+

 Yes.
-It is delivered as an .xlsx workbook and can be opened in Excel, Numbers, or uploaded to Google Sheets.
+It is delivered as an .xlsx spreadsheet and can be opened in Excel, Numbers, or uploaded to Google Sheets.

 Does it replace all travel research?+